-For infant seats, the key to keeping baby warm in the car seat is simply to cover the seat itself with a “shower cap” style cover.
+The key to keeping baby warm in the car seat is simply to cover the seat itself with a shower cap style car seat cover.
 Unlike “footmuffs” that go inside the car seat (i.e., between baby’s back and the back of the car seat), these covers do the trick without interfering with the crash dynamics of the car seat itself — which is key for the safety of your child.

-If you have an infant, the JJ Cole Car Seat Cover is a top pick.
+The JJ Cole Car Seat Cover is a top economy pick.
 This machine washable seat cover is made of weather-resistant nylon with soft fleece on the inside.
 You can zip down the flap (or remove it altogether) to control the temperature.

 While this cover is great for mildly cold temps, it is not the warmest option available.
 If you live north of the Mason-Dixon, keep reading…

 A step up from the regular Jolly Jumper Sneak-A-Peek, this Canadian company makes an ULTRA warm infant car seat cover that has an additional blanket underneath, shaped perfectly to keep baby extra snug.